twolodzko/tymwol.github.io/bash.md

 Jack went to the shop and bought a lollypop
 ```

-In Bash you [don't really](https://unix.stackexchange.com/questions/68694/when-is-double-quoting-necessary) need to
+In Bash, you [don't really](https://unix.stackexchange.com/questions/68694/when-is-double-quoting-necessary) need to
-quote the printed strings, but it is generally considered as a good practice to do so.
+quote the printed strings, but it is generally considered a good practice.
 Quotes improve readability, make
-the code more fool proof, and may be needed if the script will be evaluated using shells other than Bash.
+the code more foolproof, and might be needed if the script will be evaluated using shells other than Bash.
 If you would
 use [shellcheck](#Shellcheck) for validating the script, it will always complain about variables that are not quoted,
 since it [may lead to problems](https://github.com/koalaman/shellcheck/wiki/SC2086).
 When quoting strings, double quotes
 `"` will evaluate the variables, while single quotes, will take the string as-is.